 Copper switch-off refers to the planned discontinuation of the traditional copper broadband network.
 Copper is being switched off because it simply can’t meet the demands, of more bandwidth, higher speeds and greater data needs, now placed upon it.
 The transition will mean that homes and businesses will move to a full fibre network which is faster, more reliable and future proofed for decades to come – full fibre broadband.

 It matters because the days of copper broadband are numbered.
 Ireland’s telecoms regulator, Comreg, has approved the commencement of the copper switch off process.
-Separately, the European Commission wants all copper broadband to be switched off across the EU by no later than 2030.
+Separately, the European Commission’s Digital Decade strategy aims to ensure that all European households have access to gigabit connectivity by 2030, which practically means replacing outdated copper networks with full fibre (FTTH).

 Not only will copper broadband be phased out but a wide range of devices currently dependent on copper will need to be upgraded to be compatible with modern broadband.
 These include many everyday home and business devices, such as landline phones, house and fire alarms, medical and security monitors, lifts, retail sales terminals or CCTV systems.